DragonSenses/Curiosity/Rust/ch-2/ch02-00-guessing-game-tutorial.md

 let guess: u32 = guess.trim().parse().expect("Please type a number!");
 ```

 We create a variable named `guess`.
-But wait, doesn’t the program already have a variable named `guess`?
+But wait, doesn't the program already have a variable named `guess`?
 It does, but helpfully Rust allows us to shadow the previous value of `guess` with a new one.

 *Shadowing* lets us reuse the `guess` variable name rather than forcing us to create two unique variables, such as `guess_str` and `guess`.